onewelcome/identity-cloud-documentation/docs/products/access/topics/custom-registration/custom-api-example.md

 ```

 #### Complete Script
-The complete script requires a `user` object with an `id` property defined to be returned.
-Property `amr` is optional (requires
+The complete script requires a `user` object with a defined `id` property to be returned.
+The `amr` property is optional (requires
-extension-engine `2.5.0` or greater.
+extension-engine `2.5.0` or later).
+The `user` object may also contain any other attributes describing the authenticated user, these attributes are exposed in the `id_token` as well as via the UserInfo and Token introspection APIs.

 ```js
 function execute(requestPayload) {